Practical Notebook for Asking AI the Right Way

 Length: Under 150 words, concise

-Must include: One sentence on why I want to meet, one sentence on what value I bring, clear CTA
+Must include: One sentence on why you want the meeting, one sentence on your value proposition, clear CTA

 Tone: {{e.g., formal / friendly / collaborative}}